If You Want to help Free Assange You Need to Recognize the Importance of the Durham Report

 “The conduct in 2016 and 2017 that Special Counsel Durham examined was the reason that current F.B.I. leadership already implemented dozens of corrective actions, which have now been in place for some time,” it said.

-Wow, if that sounds very familiar, it is because the CIA had also claimed the very same thing when it was found guilty violating its charter for over 25 years as a result of the Frank Church Committee of 1975, to which the CIA took it upon itself to not only conduct an investigation onto itself, but to also be in charge of implementing its own reform.
+Wow, if that sounds very familiar, it is because the CIA had also claimed the very same thing when it was found guilty violating its charter for over 25 years, pretty much since its inception, as a result of the Frank Church Committee of 1975, to which the CIA took it upon itself to not only conduct an investigation onto itself, but to also be in charge of implementing its own reform.
 Since then, the CIA has claimed to have honored its charter but the details as to how these reforms were conducted are classified, for national security reasons of course...

 So according to the FBI, they have successfully changed their ways without any need for an external neutral body overseeing its reform.
 We are simply supposed to believe that they have addressed what needs to be addressed and they do not have to answer for anything that has happened EVER, because if it happened before 2019 it was before the reforms which now apparently make their past violations of the law moot and if there are claims they have violated their charter post-2019, this is apparently impossible because they have officially been reformed since 2019.